slideflow/slideflow/docs-source/source/segmentation.rst

 Segmentation Modes
 ------------------

+Tissue segmentation is performed at the whole-slide level, trained on randomly cropped sections of the slide thumbnail at a specified resolution.
 Slideflow supports three segmentation modes:

 - ``'binary'``: For binary segmentation, the goal is to differentiate a single tissue type from background.
 - ``'multiclass'``: For multiclass segmentation, the goal is twofold: differentiate tissue from background, and assign a class label to each identified region.
 This is useful in instances where regions have non-overlapping labels.